tomhopper/numbr/README.md

 [1] FALSE
 ```

+As of 0.8.0, now checks that `x` is of type numeric or integer, preventing an untrapped error when other (e.g. character) inputs are provided.

 ### mantissa()

 The `mantissa` function extracts the base-10 mantissa of a number, allowing further manipulation such as conversion to human-readable format.